cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper.md

 answer2: 'Nothing particularly sticks out at this time. '
 question3: What is the most needed feature Angular is missing?
 question4: What is the best feature in Angular?
+answer4: >-
+  NgTemplateOutlet, A string defining the template reference and optionally the context object for the template.
 ---
 My Angular Story hosts Stephen Cooper,Developer at G-Research from London.
 Joe Eames guest hosts this week's show to talk about Stephen's journey as an Angular developer and latest contribution to Angular.